-To the event on 11 September, sponsored by and held at Inmarsat offices, the Mission has invited leading names from across the industry to share their thoughts on the impact of technology on crew wellbeing and explore how the industry can meet the needs to the seafarers of the future.
+The Mission has invited leading names from across the industry to share their thoughts on the impact of technology on crew wellbeing and explore how the industry can meet the needs to the seafarers of the future, which is sponsored by and held at Inmarsat offices.

 The Conference will also include a keynote speech from Dr Grahaeme Henderson, Vice President, Shipping & Maritime, Shell on ‘How Shipping Can Thrive: Today, Tomorrow and in the Future?’.
 His presentation will examine the importance of seafarer wellbeing to business performance, and share examples of the positives and challenges of technology application.